- Fragile X-associated Disorders

 - Support the NFXF

-The month of July is National Fragile X Awareness Month, an extension of Fragile X Awareness Day (July 22), which is officially recognized by Congress to increase awareness and advocacy for Fragile X.
+July is National Fragile X Awareness Month, July 22is officially recognized by Congress as Fragile X Awareness Day.
+We celebrate the entire month of July to increase more awareness and advocacy for Fragile X.

 Fragile X syndrome (FXS) is the most common cause of inherited intellectual disability and the most common known genetic cause of autism.
 Individuals with FXS can experience developmental delays ranging from mild to severe.
-To learn more about FXS and other Fragile X-associated Disorders (FXDs) go to: fxd.fragilex.org
+To learn more about FXS and other Fragile X-associated Disorders (FXDs) visit: fxd.fragilex.org

 In our world of parenting a child with special needs, all you have to do is say “Holland” and everyone knows you are dealing with challenging days and lost dreams.
 As Emily Perl Kingsley expressed in her famous poem, having a child with special needs is like planning a trip to Italy only to land in Holland.
 There is a new language, new places to visit, and new people to meet.
 Everything is different, but that does not mean it’s bad.
 It has taken me a long time... » FULL ARTICLE